luxonis/models/src/luxonis_train/models/predefined_models/README.md

 # Predefined models

-In addition to definig the model by hand, we offer a list of predefined models which can be used instead.
+In addition to definig the model by hand, we offer a list of simple predefined models which can be used instead.

 ## Table Of Content